boomskills/Codeigniter-Full-Stack-Starter-Kit/README.md

 # Database

 This starter kit already comes with phpmyadmin ready set up.\
-visit `http://localhost:2527` in the browser to access to phpmyadmin dashboard.
+visit `http://localhost:2527` in the browser to access the phpmyadmin dashboard.

 Login credentials:\
 `username:` db-codeigniter-fullstack-starter-kit-user\